faizalrf/documentation/MaxScale.md

 Once the configuration is ready, restart trhe MaxScale `systemctl restart maxscale` and execute the command to verify the server's are visible by executing the command: `maxctrl list servers` and `maxctrl list services` to see the running services.

-**Note:** With MaxScale 2.5, there is no need to use thirdparty products like KeepAliveD or Corosync/Pacemaker etc, MaxScale alreay has built in "Cooperative Monotiring" capabilities. <https://mariadb.com/kb/en/mariadb-maxscale-25-mariadb-monitor/#cooperative-monitoring>
+**Note:** With MaxScale, there is no need to use thirdparty products like KeepAliveD or Corosync/Pacemaker etc, MaxScale alreay has built in "Cooperative Monotiring" capabilities. <https://mariadb.com/kb/en/mariadb-maxscale-25-mariadb-monitor/#cooperative-monitoring>

+Refer to <https://mariadb.com/docs/server/deploy/maxscale-mariadbmon-readwritesplit-mxs22-08/#TOP> for more details

 Refer to my YouTube video for an explanation on how Cooperative monitoring works: https://youtu.be/6wc_5O8jHjc